pingcap/docs/tidb-cloud/terraform-use-import-resource.md

 ---
 title: Use Import Resource
-summary: Learn how to create an import task on a TiDB Cloud cluster using the import resource.
+summary: Learn how to manage the import task using the import resource.
 ---

 # Import Resource